Which PTSD Treatments Have Been Studied?

 Three of the four recommended medications for PTSD are SSRIs (sertraline, paroxetine, and fluoxetine).
 Venlafaxine, a selective norepinephrine reuptake inhibitor (SNRI), is also recommended.
 See the National Center for PTSD website for more information about Medications for PTSD.

 By clicking on each slice, you can dig deeper to see the specific medications examined in studies within the PTSD-Repository.
-For more information about the medications in the PTSD-Repository, see the PTSD Medications data story.
+For more information about the pharmacotherapy studies in the PTSD-Repository, see our Medications for PTSD data story.

 The PTSD Treatment Decision Aid can help you decide which treatment is right for you.